Resident Life

 PGY1 residents navigate a ropes course during 2021 orientation

-We strive to ensure that residents not only have a fulfilling experience with their clinical rotations and didactics, but that they also have plenty of time and opportunities to enjoy life in Durham, delve into their passions and strike a healthy work/life balance through a variety of formal and informal support structures.
+We strive to ensure that residents have a fulfilling experience with their clinical rotations and didactics leading to exceptional competence and satisfaction with their work.
+We believe that this satisfaction and excellence are best achieved when complemented by time and opportunities to enjoy values-consistent experiences outside of work as well.
+Therefore, we aim to foster a healthy work-life balance through a formal and informal support structures.

 Below you'll find highlights of some of the other key elements of the Duke Psychiatry & Behavioral Sciences residency experience.